nicola02nb/BetterDiscord-Stuff/Plugins/BetterTTS/README.md

     - Not firends users
     - Muted channels
     - Muted servers
-    - Muted users (There checkbox when you right click them)
+    - Muted users (There is a checkbox when you right click them)
 - Select Speech Rate
 - Select Delay between Messages
 - Set a Keyboard Shortcut to Toggle TTS On/Off (With toast)